Ulfilas' Alphabet: Music videos

 Oscar Pollock also was charged with the music videos for the album.
 Pollock described the processes of directing the music videos as an exciting and fascinating experience saying that he was "so happy that I’ve been able to do them, it’s something I’ve always really wanted to do and over the past three years I’ve been getting more and more obsessed with film and I find it a really fascinating world.
 I love to merge film and music in all of the stuff we do, that’s why it’s nice to do music videos to have a bridge into that world, but yeah I’m still cutting my teeth, it’s so much fun, I’m really enjoying it."

 Critical reception

 Ulifas' Alphabet was critically acclaimed by contemporary music critics upon release.
 On review aggregator website, Metacritic, Ulifas' Alphabet has an average critic score of 81 out of 100, indicating "universal acclaim" based on six critics.
 On AnyDecentMusic?, Ulifas' Alphabet has an average score of 7.5 out of 10 based on seven contemporary music critic scores.
-On Album of the Year, Ulifas' Alphabet has an average score of 80 out of 100 based on seven critics.